-Artificial Intelligence Risk: Lord Abbett may utilize artificial intelligence ("Al") in its business operations, and the challenges with properly managing its use could result in reputational harm, competitive harm, and legal liability, and/or an adverse effect on Lord Abbett's business operations.
-If the content, analyses, or recommendations that Al applications assist in producing are or are alleged to be deficient, inaccurate, or biased, a client and/or its Account could be negatively impacted as a result.
-Al tools may produce inaccurate, misleading or incomplete responses that could lead to errors in Lord Abbett's and its employees' decision-making, portfolio management or other business activities, which could have a negative impact on the performance of a strategy and/or an Account.
-Such Al tools could also be used against Lord Abbett, an Account, or its investments in criminal or negligent ways.
-Al-related changes to the products and services on offer also may affect our clients' expectations, requirements, or tastes in ways we cannot adequately anticipate or adapt to.
-Additionally, Lord Abbett's competitors or other third parties could incorporate Al into their products more quickly or more successfully, which could impair Lord Abbett's ability to compete effectively.
+Artificial Intelligence Risk: Lord Abbett may utilize artificial intelligence ("AI") in its business operations, and the challenges with properly managing its use could result in reputational harm, competitive harm, and legal liability, and/or an adverse effect on Lord Abbett's business operations.
+If the content, analyses, or recommendations that AI applications assist Lord Abbett in producing are or are alleged to be deficient, inaccurate, or biased, a client and/or its Account could be adversely affected.
+Additionally, AI tools may produce inaccurate, misleading or incomplete responses that could lead to errors in Lord Abbett's and its employees' decision-making, portfolio management or other business activities, which could have a negative impact on the performance of a strategy and/or an Account.
+Such AI tools could also be used against Lord Abbett, an Account, or its investments in criminal or negligent ways.
+Lord Abbett's competitors or other third parties could incorporate AI into their products more quickly or more successfully, which could impair Lord Abbett's ability to compete effectively.
+Legal and regulatory changes, particularly related to information privacy and data protection, may have an impact on AI, and may additionally impact Lord Abbett, a client and/or its Account.
+While Lord Abbett restricts certain uses of third-party and open source AI tools, Lord Abbett's employees and consultants may use these tools or similar tools offered by Lord Abbett or certain third-parties to support day-to-day activities, which poses additional risks relating to the protection of Lord Abbett's proprietary data or an Account's confidential data.
+Such risks may include the potential exposure of confidential information to unauthorized recipients, violation of data privacy rights, or other data leakage events.
+Further, use of AI tools may result in litigation risk or similar claims against Lord Abbett or an Account related to third-party intellectual property rights, breach of contractual obligations, and failure to comply with open-source software requirements.